Delve into Belfast’s rich cultural heritage and enjoy a cold one at the same time.

 10. Laverys – for pool and a pint

-If you’re willing to venture a little outside Belfast City Centre, you’ll be rewarded with the iconic Laverys bar.
+If you’re willing to venture a little outside Belfast City Centre, you’ll be rewarded with one of the best pubs in Belfast, Lavery’s bar.
 Considered a Belfast institution, this place attracts all age groups.

 Explore the ever-growing smoking area(s!), or shoot some pool with friends in this South Belfast gem.